Mistakes People Make When Starting Online

 1. Expecting Instant Results

-Why this is a problem
+Why this is a problem:

-Better approach
+Better approach:

 2. Trying Too Many Things at Once

-Why this causes issues
+Why this causes issues:

 • Lack of focus

-• Incomplete learning
+• Incomplete understanding

-Better approach
+Better approach:

 3. Not Learning the Basics First

-Skipping foundational skills is a common mistake.
+Skipping foundational knowledge is a major setback.

-Examples
+Examples include:

 • Ignoring basic computer skills

-• Not understanding online tools
+• Not understanding essential online tools

 4. Falling for Unrealistic Promises

-Warning signs
+Warning signs:

 • Guaranteed success

-• Very high rewards with little effort
+• High rewards with little or no effort

 • Pressure to act immediately